Techtonica/curriculum/projects/weather-app.md

 - [ ] Render the weather infomation inside a component

 ## Guide code
-If you have problems following this project, you can see a guide code [here](https://github.com/priyaraj7/weather-forecast)
+If you have problems following this project, you can see a guide code from Supriya [here](https://github.com/priyaraj7/weather-forecast)
+You can see a guide code from Cristina working with hardcode data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi)
+You can see a guide code from Cristina working with real data with a API_KEY[here](https://github.com/Yosolita1978/RealDataWeatherAPI)